VedantS28/Digital_Image_Processing/README.md

    - Analyze intensity distributions using histograms and CDFs
    - Visualize the enhancement in image contrast

+3. **Binary Representation and Bit Plane Slicing**
+   This practical demonstrates how to:
+   - Convert a decimal number to its binary representation
+   - Calculate the number of bits required to represent a given number
+   - Extract and visualize individual bit planes from a grayscale image
+   - Compare original and sliced images to understand the impact of each bit plane

 ## Prerequisites

   1. MATLAB installed on your system.